 The first response to domestic abuse is a critical period in terms of safety planning, protecting victims, preventing future harm and maximising opportunities for securing material that will be admissible in court.
-College of Policing guidance67 Authorised Professional Practice states that officers should apply a positive approach to resolving such domestic abuse call-outs, which may range from an arrest to other forms of action such as removal to prevent breach of the peace or Domestic Violence Protection Notices and Orders.
+College of Policing guidance Authorised Professional Practice states that officers should apply a positive approach to resolving such domestic abuse call-outs, which may range from an arrest to other forms of action such as removal to prevent breach of the peace or Domestic Violence Protection Notices and Orders.

 In Nottinghamshire, 774 high-risk domestic abuse crimes were recorded in 2019 of which, around 85% resulted in an arrest, compared to an average of 44.3% among all domestic abuse crimes.
 Nottinghamshire Police's arrest rate for non-high risk domestic abuse cases stands at around 45%.
-Nottinghamshire Police made 29.7 arrests per 100 domestic abuse-related crimes recorded in 2018/19, which was marginally lower than the East Midlands (32.5) and England and Wales (31.6) average.
-The force also recorded a higher number of voluntary attendances per 100 domestic abuse crimes (8.9) than both the England and Wales (4.8) and regional (8.3) average.
+Nottinghamshire Police made 44.6 arrests per 100 domestic abuse-related crimes in 2019/20, marking a significant increase on the rate recorded in 2018/19 (29.7).
+Arrest rates in Nottinghamshire considerably exceeded the England and Wales average in 2019/20 (34.1) and that of most other comparable police force areas.